 The Uniform Commercial Code (UCC) One of the most important uniform acts is the Uniform Commercial Code (UCC), which was created through the joint efforts of the NCCUSL and the American Law Institute.
 The UCC was first issued in 1952 and has been adopted in all fifty states, the District of Columbia, and the Virgin Islands.
 The UCC facilitates commerce among the states by providing a uniform, yet flexible, set of rules governing commercial transactions.
-Because of its importance in the area of commercial law, we discuss the UCC more fully in Chapter 14.
+Because of its importance in the area of commercial law, we cite the UCC frequently in this text.
+We also present excerpts of the UCC in Appendix C.